ArneBinder/pytorch-ie-hydra-template-1/README.md

 git clone https://github.com/ChristophAlt/pytorch-ie-hydra-template.git
 cd pytorch-ie-hydra-template

-# [OPTIONAL] create conda environment
+# [OPTIONAL] Check the pyproject.toml config file
-conda create -n myenv python=3.9 conda activate myenv
+# - Check if dependency versions fit your needs
+# - Uncomment logger you want to use
+# - Add your own dependencies manually or with `poetry add abc==1.2.3`

-# install pytorch according to instructions
+# - Change pytorch version in pyproject.toml to fit your system, see
 # https://pytorch.org/get-started/

-# install requirements
+# Install project and dependencies
-pip install -r requirements.txt
+poetry install

+# Poetry will create a virtual environment for installation by default, unless you have manually disabled it.
+# To activate virtual environment, run:
+eval $(poetry env activate)

 # [OPTIONAL] symlink log directories and the default model directory to
-# "$HOME/experiments/my-project" since they can grow a lot
+# "$HOME/experiments/my-project" since they can grow a lot (change path to place where you have enough storage)
 bash setup_symlinks.sh $HOME/experiments/my-project

 # [OPTIONAL] set any environment variables by creating an .env file
+# Variables from this file are automatically loaded by train/predict/evaluate_documents scripts via `pyrootutils.setup_root()`
 # 1. copy the provided example file:
 cp .env.example .env
 # 2. edit the .env file for your needs!